Skip to main content

 serpbear_appdata:

-Change Environment Variables to your need.
+Change Environment Variables to your needs.
 The Details of the Environment Variables can be found here.

 Step 2: